Situation

 - Decision latency — how long it takes for decisions to be made and acted upon, regardless of the urgency level assigned

-- Bad news velocity — how quickly problems travel upward, and whether they are modified in transit to protect the messenger
+- Risk visibility — how quickly problems travel upward, and whether they arrive with useful context

 - Accountability loops — whether commitments have defined owners, deadlines, and visible consequences for non-delivery